 Being rejected for credit isn't the end of the world - the first thing you should do is ask for a copy of your credit report from My Credit File.
 This will help you to understand what the problem might be and what you can do to resolve it.

 It may not be in your best interest to make another credit application with a different credit provider straight away.
-If you do this, another credit enquiry will be listed on your credit report and the new credit provider will see you have recently applied for credit.
+If you do this, another credit enquiry can be listed on your credit report and the new credit provider can see you have recently applied for credit, if they conduct a credit check.
 This may lead them to think one of two things:

 - That you were rejected for credit for a good reason; or